 Students attending the School come from a variety of backgrounds and nationalities.
-The following information describes the student profile for 2015.
+The following information describes the student profile for 2016.
 Additional information can be found on My School website.

-Girls Boys LBOTE Total Students 182 197 106 379
+Girls Boys LBOTE Total Students 172 196 105 368

-Language Background Other than English
+^{} Language Background Other than English

-The school enrolment has slowly increased over the last seven years.
+The school enrolment has changed over the last seven years with student enrolments in the Primary classes being higher than the Infants classes.
 As noted previously, the cultural diversity of the school continues to grow and this aspect of our school community is highly valued.